The 21-year-old has made huge strides this season and was rewarded with his first call up to the Italy squad at the start of September.

 Insigne believes much of that is down to his relationship with Mazzarri, but though he remains buoyed by his season to date, the youngster has played down talk of him one day wearing Maradona's old shirt.

-The diminutive forward then revealed his targets for the season ahead and also highlighted the threat posed by a number of teams in their bid for the Serie A title.
+The diminutive forward then revealed his targets for the season ahead and also highlighted the threat posed by a number of teams in Napoli's bid for the Serie A title.

 "[Zdenek] Zeman is a very good coach and Roma have started well and will be confident that they can challenge for the title also."